 - CO2 emissions from the combustion of fossil fuels were calculated based on the most recent emission factors published by the IPCC (IPCC Guidelines for National GHG Inventories, Vol. 2 Energy - 2006).
 However, the emission factors for coal can vary greatly depending on the provenance.
 For this reason, each reporting entity consuming coal provides a locally calculated emissions factor.
-This also holds for alternative fuels for which it is not possible to use standard emission factors. - The biomass and biogas consumed by ENGIE in its facilities generates energy that is counted as ENGIE production and, in accordance with conventions in this area, ENGIE counts CH4 and N2O emissions associated with their combustion when these fuels are used to produce energy but does not count CO2 emissions. - The Global Warming Potential (GWP) compares the warming capacity of the various greenhouse gases to CO2.
-The GWP used to convert the Group's greenhouse gas (GHG) emissions to CO2 equivalent are the latest GWP published by the IPCC (6th IPCC Assessment Report - 2022), considered on a 100year scale.
-Therefore, the GWP of methane was decreased in 2022 from 36 to 29.8. - ullet Specific GHG emissions from energy generation in kg \hbox{CO}2 eq./MWh are calculated for the regional hubs and GBU where this is a main activity: Generation Europe, North America, Latin America, Brazil, Asia Pacific, Middle East, South and Central Asia, and Turkey, Benelux, North, South and Eastern Europe, UK, France BtoB, France Networks, and France Renewable Energy. - ENGIE carries out residual gas recovery services for its steel producing customer ArcelorMittal.
+This also holds for alternative fuels for which it is not possible to use standard emission factors. - The biomass and biogas consumed by ENGIE in its facilities generates energy that is counted as ENGIE production and. in accordance with conventions in this area, ENGIE counts CH4 and N2O emissions associated with their combustion when these fuels are used to produce energy but does not count CO2 emissions. - The Global Warming Potential (GWP) compares the warming capacity of the various greenhouse gases to CO2.
+The GWP used to convert the Group's greenhouse gas (GHG) emissions to CO2 equivalent are the latest GWP published by the IPCC (sixth IPCC Assessment Report - 2022), considered on a 100year scale. - ENGIE carries out residual gas recovery services for its steel producing customer ArcelorMittal.
 This service allows ArcelorMittal to meet the majority of its electricity needs and thus reduce its GHG emissions by avoiding a high level of energy use by the network.
 When analyzing the GHG emissions relating to these services, ENGIE has noted that 100% of the emissions relate to the steel manufacturing process.
 At the end of this process, regulations require that steel producers burn residual gases, generally through flaring.
 ENGIE only intervenes in this process to extract energy that would otherwise have been lost to flaring, by taking over for ArcelorMittal in the burning of the residual gases, but without generating additional GHG emissions.
 This why ArcelorMittal's reporting methodology includes direct emissions from the external plants to which the residual gases are delivered for recovery.
-This state of affairs is confirmed by Law No.2019-1147 of November 8, 2019 on climate and energy and the related decrees which set the greenhouse gas emissions ceiling for fossil-fueled power plants, Decree No. 2019-1467 of December 26, 2019 states that "Emissions from waste gases used in electricity production facilities are not recognized."
+This state of affairs is confirmed by Law No.2019-1147 of November 8, 2019 on climate and energy and the related decrees which set the greenhouse gas emissions ceiling for fossil-fueled power plants.
+Decree No. 2019-1467 of December 26, 2019 states that "Emissions from waste gases used in electricity production facilities are not recognized."
 Consequently, ENGIE now excludes these GHG emissions from its Scope 1 and the DK6 power plants in France and the Knippegroen and Rodenhuize power plants in Belgium no longer report emissions associated with steel gases.
-As these are residual gases and not fuel with a supply chain, ENGIE does not include emissions from an upstream fuel chain in its Scope 3.
-With the exception of GHG emissions related to the combustion of steel gases, all environmental indicators for these entities are included in the consolidated data, as well as their energy production.
+As these are residual gases and not fuel with a supply chain, ENGIE does not include emissions from an upstream fuel chain in its Scope 3. with the exception of GHG emissions related to the combustion of steel gases, all environmental indicators for these entities are included in the consolidated data, as well as their energy production which is included in the calculation of the Group's specific emissions.